SSWConsulting/SSW.Rules.Content/rules/mentoring/rule.md

 * The Mentor will review their progress and give tips or suggestions on how to move forward
 * Set some longer-term goals
 * Then the mentee works independently, checking in when needed informally

+### Reward both parties

+You can add this new skill to your LinkedIn Profile and mention your mentor